No-bake Charlotte Cake – Keke Hāriata Kore-tunu

 - Add the tiakarete milk (milk chocolate) and miraka (milk) in to a heat proof bowl.
 Melt it as you did with the dark chocolate, stirring occasionally.
 Once melted, remove from the heat and cool to room temperature.

-- Melt the bloomed gelatine in the microwave fro 20 seconds in the microwave.
+- Melt the bloomed gelatine in the microwave for 20 seconds.
 Cool for 5 minutes, then stir it in to the melted tiakarete (chocolate).

 - Once this mixture is room temperature, fold it through the reserved 2 C kirīmi (cream).
 Add the chocolate in 3 parts, folding after each addition.
 Please note: This layer in the video was a disaster!
 It should not look runny like that so